SteadyCadence/api-docs/content/02-users.md

 `last_login` | DateTimeField | | Date and time of last user login.

 ### Log a User In

-> Beth notes: right now, this grants me my authorization token but doesn't actually log me in.
-If I want to actually log in, I have to log in on the staging site.
-(This might be how this is supposed to work, but I'm noting it here just in case.)

 ```endpoint
 POST /api/v1/account/login/